EDU-CIRCUIT-HW: Evaluating Multimodal Large Language Models on Real-World University-Level STEM Student Handwritten Solutions: Handwritten Solution Recognition and Automated Grading Framework

 \subsubsection{LLM-as-a-Judge Method Validation}

 In order to verify the LLM-judger's reliability, we further manually check the recognition discrepancies and compare the identified discrepancies with those listed by the LLM-judger.
 The comparisons are made at two levels: sample level and item level.
 The sample level aims to measure the agreement between the LLM-judger and human experts in determining whether a handwritten recognition result contains any recognition errors.
 We use a binary indicator to describe this agreement.
 The item level focuses on whether each individual recognition error annotated by human experts (e.g., the discrepant case shown in Figure \ref{fig:model_difference}) can be detected by the LLM-as-a-judge method.
-At this level, we evaluate error detection performance using the precision, recall, and the F1 score, i.e.,

-where true positives (TP) are recognition errors identified by both the human expert and the LLM-judger, false positives (FP) are errors reported by the LLM-judger but not annotated by the human experts, and false negatives (FN) are errors annotated by the human experts but missed by the automated LLM-judger.
+At this level, we evaluate error detection performance using the precision, recall, and the F1 score, where true positives (TP) are recognition errors identified by both the human expert and the LLM-judger, false positives (FP) are errors reported by the LLM-judger but not annotated by the human experts, and false negatives (FN) are errors annotated by the human experts but missed by the automated LLM-judger.

 The comparison is conducted with over 186 recognized handwritten solution samples containing more than 5000 items.
 Specifically, we sample one student's solution randomly for all the 62 problems in our dataset and prompt 3 commercial MLLMs (\texttt{GPT-5.1}, \texttt{Claude-4.5-Sonnet}, and \texttt{Qwen3-VL-PLUS}) to make recognitions.
 For each recognized result, an expert manually annotates all recognition errors (like those discrepant items in Figure \ref{fig:model_difference}).
 These annotations are then used to evaluate the performance of LLM-judger at both sample and item levels.
 The results are shown in Table \ref{tab:human_vs_automatic}, which indicates both high sample-level accuracy (larger than 0.95 on all three models) and item-level consistency (precision, recall, and the F1 score are all close to or larger than 0.9 on three models).
 A closer inspection also indicates that false positives and false negatives are predominantly associated with ambiguous items rather than reflecting systematic misjudgments.
 These results suggest that the LLM-as-a-judge pipeline is highly reliable and thus enables automated evaluation of handwritten recognition performance of different MLLMs with human-level consistency.